 I am pleased to introduce to you, Freddy, the orange felt fox!
 He traveled all the way from the woods and is so thrilled to meet all of you!

 Freddy fox pattern is not only meant to be a felt pattern project, but it can also be sewn into a leather fox charm, stitched as a fabric fox appliqué patchwork, or made for fox scrapbooking.
-Since it is a simple fox sewing pattern, it is perfect to get your children started on kid’s craft as well.
+Since it is a simple fox sewing pattern, it is perfect to get your children started on kid’s crafts as well.

-Grown children, or adults, can also enjoy this fox craft by adding on a bit of a difficulty.
+Grown children, or adults, can also enjoy this fox craft by adding on a bit of difficulty.
 Simply use the template and enlarge the fox pattern to make a fox pillow or a fox soft toy.

 Freddy Fox – Free Sewing Pattern